University of Mumbai – Department of Law

 Verified by Lawsection.in Editorial Team | Updated: April 24, 2026

-In addition, the University of Mumbai supports a wide network of affiliated law colleges, which conduct undergraduate programmes such as LL.B. and integrated law courses across the Mumbai region.
+In addition, the University of Mumbai supports a wide network of affiliated law colleges that offer undergraduate legal education across the Mumbai region.
+Through this broader academic framework, the university contributes significantly to legal education in Maharashtra and India.

 University Snapshot